Skip to content

 Kilowatt.ie Electricity Price Comparison Methodology

-The core methodology of kilowatt.ie is to run a simulation of electricity imports and exports for each half-hour time slot over the course of full year.
+Kilowatt.ie runs a simulation of your electricity imports and exports for each half-hour time slot over the course of a full year.

 General Assumptions

-1. For comparisons based on your kWh consumption or the national average, we assume the following split across times of the day:
+• For comparisons based on your kWh consumption or the “National Average” (4,200 kWh per annum), we assume the following split across times of the day (flat within each time band):

-4. We assume you’re willing pay by direct debit and online billing if required to obtain the best price
+• We assume you’re willing to pay by direct debit and online billing if required to obtain the best price

 Battery Simulations